LGBTQ history: Male ideal and the 19th century

 Twenty years after Whitman came to New York, Horatio Alger continued the theme of manly love in his stories of the young Victorian self-made man.
 He came to New York fleeing from a public scandal with a young man in Cape Cod that forced him to leave the ministry, in 1866.

 Late 19th century

 We'wha (1849–1896) was a notable Zuni weaver, potter and lhamana.
 Raised as a boy, they would later spend part of their life dressing and living in the roles usually filled by women in Zuni culture, later living and working in roles filled by men, changing depending on the situation.
 Anthropologist Matilda Coxe Stevenson, a friend of We'wha's who wrote extensively about the Zuni, hosted We'wha and the Zuni delegation when We'wha was chosen as an official emissary to Washington, D.C., in 1886.
 During this time they met President Grover Cleveland.
 We'wha had at least one husband, was trained in the customs and rites for the ceremonies for both men and women, and was a respected member of their community.
-Friends who documented their life used both pronouns for We'wha.
+Friends who documented their life used both masculine and feminine pronouns for We'wha.